CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/DDos.md

 # Protecting Against DDoS Attacks

+ A [denial-of-service](https://en.wikipedia.org/wiki/Denial-of-service_attack#Distributed_DoS) attack (DoS attack) is a cyber-attack in which the perpetrator seeks to make a machine or network resource unavailable to its intended users by temporarily or indefinitely disrupting services of a host connected to the Internet.
+Denial of service is typically accomplished by flooding the targeted machine or resource with superfluous requests in an attempt to overload systems and prevent some or all legitimate requests from being fulfilled.
+A distributed denial-of-service (DDoS) is a large-scale DoS attack where the perpetrator uses more than one unique IP address or machines, often from thousands of hosts infected with malware.

-Rahti's routers have been already configured to have some protection against distributed denial-of-service (DDoS).
-The timeout `http-request` and others have been added to the default HAProxy router image to protect the cluster against DDoS attacks (for example, slowloris).
+Rahti's routers are already configured to have some protection against DDoS.
+The timeout `http-request` and others have been added to the default HAProxy router image to protect the cluster against DDoS attacks (for example, [slowloris](https://en.wikipedia.org/wiki/Slowloris_(computer_security))).
 The current configured values are:

 | Parameter | Timeout |
 |:--|:--|